 Pastor Keith is from the DFW area.
-When he became a Christian as teenager Christ changed the entire trajectory of his life bringing him out of a lifestyle of drugs and putting a passion in him to reach people who don’t know Jesus.
-He is a graduate form Christ For the Nations and Criswell College, where he received his B.A. in Biblical Studies.
+When he became a Christian as a teenager, Christ changed the entire trajectory of his life bringing him out of a lifestyle of drugs and putting a passion in him to reach people who don’t know Jesus.
+He is a graduate of Christ For the Nations and Criswell College, where he received his B.A. in Biblical Studies.
+He is currently working on his Master degree at Grimké Seminary.
 For over 10 years Keith served as an Associate Pastor and Worship Leader at City Church International before planting City Church Garland in 2016 and becoming the Lead Pastor.
-Keith enjoys staying physically active by exercising, biking, basketball & most sports.
-He also enjoys writing blog posts at for the forthegospelsake.com and writing worship songs.
-(Spotify Link).
+Keith enjoys staying physically active by jogging, biking, basketball, PICKLE BALL & other sports.

 Kevin enjoys sports, playing and listening to music, watching movies (especially Marvel movies) and playing PlayStation (if he gets downtime).
 He also loves listening to John Piper, Matt Chandler, Tim Keller and David Platt.

 Steve loves to watch Brian Regan and Tim Hawkins because he thinks laughter is good medicine.
 Steve is married to his college sweetheart of 25 years.
 They have four adult children and are now proud grandparents of the cutest grandson in the world (seriously!)!
-Steve served as a college minister and missions pastor for 27 years before joining the State Farm family in 2020.
-He helps the church in areas of helping people get connected, leadership development, local outreach and global missions.
+Steve served as a college minister and missions pastor for 27 years and now works for Navigate Property Management.
+He helps the church in areas of helping people get connected, leadership development, local outreach, and global missions.

 (Sermon: A Life Of Authentic Worship - Psalm 34, Pastor Keith Dollar)